Your First Home: What First-Time Buyers Need to Know

 Naledi followed her along the paved path.
 Birds skittered across the lawn and sunlight spilled over the garden like a gentle hand.

 Silence greeted her first.
 Not the hollow silence of emptiness but the soft silence of recognition.
 A grounding.
-A quiet that wrapped around her like a familiar blanket.
+A stillness that wrapped around her like a familiar blanket.

 She walked through each space with slow footsteps.
 The pull she had felt in the car returned stronger.